How to Write Effective Alt Text for Images

 If an image is purely decorative (like a background pattern), you don’t need alt text.
 Mark it as decorative in your CMS instead.

-5. Real-Life Examples of Good Alt Text
+Examples of Well-Optimized Alt Text

 A. Product Image